John Navone: Religious career

-John J. Navone entered the Society of Jesus in 1949 and was ordained in 1962.
+Navone entered the Society of Jesus in 1949 and was ordained in 1962.

 Of Navone's twenty-three books, five have been associated with the development of narrative theology and the work of Bernard Lonergan, his teacher and eventual colleague at the Pontifical Gregorian University.

 Two of his most recent books have won recognition in both Europe and the United States for his contribution to the theology and spirituality of beauty.
 Gesa E Thiessen [Theological Aesthetics: A Reader (London: SCM, 2004)] ranks Navone among 95 contributors to this field from the time of Justin Martyr in 165.
 Edward Farley of Vanderbilt University Divinity School calls attention to Navone's work in this field as one of the "five significant twentieth-century Catholic theologies of beauty" in his book Faith and Beauty: A theological Aesthetic (Burlington, VT: Ashgate, 2001), pp. 74–81.

 Navone was in Rome for the final years of Vatican II and was acquainted with many of the participants, including the observers from the Church of England.
-He forged friendships that led to the writing and publication of several of his books during these years.

 Navone was keynote speaker at the Anglican clergy conference at St. George's House, Windsor Castle, England, Dec.
 4 to 8, 1978.
 He addressed the 50 Anglican priests daily on "Communicating Christ", a subject which is the title of his book published in 1976.

 Quotations in major media

-Father Navone has been quoted in books and major media, which illuminates his career as a theologian as well as his love for people, the humanities, and nature.